 How a “Disability Statement” Can Help You Get Social Security Benefits

-A Disability Statement is a description of your limitations that you put on Form SSA-795.
-The form allows you a full page to explain why you can't work.
-Most people who apply for Social Security benefits are unaware of it, so they miss out on the chance to explain how their disability limits their personal and work activities.
-Submitting a "Disability Statement" about why you can't work could improve your chance of approval for SSDI or SSI benefits.
+Form SSA-795 allows you a full page to explain why you can't work.
+You can use the page to write a "disability statement" describing your limitations to a fuller extent.
+Most people who apply for Social Security benefits are unaware of Form SSA-795, so they miss out on the chance to explain how their disability limits their personal and work activities.
+Submitting a thorough disability statement can increase your odds of approval, so don't neglect this opportunity.

-• Download Form SSA-795 from the SSA.gov website.
-Plan to type directly into this form on a computer.
-Typing ensures SSA can read what you write.
+• Download Form SSA-795, Statement of Claimant or Other Person, from the SSA.gov website.
+You should plan to type directly into this form on a computer if you can so the agency can read what you write.

 • Type out drafts of your statement beforehand.
 Cut and paste the final version into the form.
 The statement section allows about 4,200 characters—about one typewritten page.